Dandruff and Hair Loss

 Treatment and Precautions

-Dandruff is usually a chronic condition, but can be controlled by appropriate treatment.
+Treatment of dandruff may be a chronic condition but in the same time, it can be controlled by a suitable and adequate treatment.
 First shampoo your hair with a chemical-free shampoo, apply a firm massage to the scalp and then rinse your hair.
-Frequent shampooing removes dandruff, reduces oily skin and prevents dead skin cells from forming.
+Another way to get rid of the flakes is by shampooing repeatedly and this will decrease the oiliness and prevent the dead skin to build up on the head scalp.
 If this method is not beneficial, special anti-dandruff shampoos usually work.
 Instructions for use vary according to the shampoo used.
 Some are used daily, others only once or twice a week.

 When choosing a non-prescription shampoo, make sure it includes anti-dandruff ingredients such as ketoconazole, selenium sulphide, salicylic acid, sulfur, coal tar or zinc pyrite.
-You may need to test a few products before you find what is right for you.
+There are many products that are responsible to remove these flakes, you should just try different types of them and see which product will be good for your scalp and give you excellent results.
 Ketoconazole-containing shampoos seem to be more effective when compared to other non-prescription medicated shampoos in seborrheic dermatitis and dandruff treatment.
 While salicylic acid preparations are mainly used for dandruff originating from psoriasis, products containing sulfur and coal tar are used for dandruff-related dandruff.

 If you do not see any benefit after 2 weeks of using over-the-counter products, or if the situation worsens, you might consider seeing a doctor.
-The doctor may prescribe a corticosteroid lotion to be applied to the scalp.
+A doctor can write you down a corticosteroid lotion to use it and apply it on your scalp.
 Do not use corticosteroid-containing products for long periods without doctor’s advice.
 These products may scratch the skin structure and cause other side effects.

 The use of corticosteroid shampoos and lotions for babies is not appropriate as babies are easier to absorb than skin adults.
 Seborrhoeic dermatitis in infants usually disappears spontaneously a year after birth, without any treatment.